guardian/prosemirror-elements/README.md

 # @guardian/prosemirror-elements

-A [ProseMirror](https://prosemirror.net/) plugin that makes modeling arbitrary nested content simple.
+A [ProseMirror](https://prosemirror.net/) plugin that makes modelling arbitrary nested content simple.
 It allows structured, non-text content to be modelled as first-class citizens of the ProseMirror schema.
 We call this content elements.

 ## Contents